 It comes as no surprise that MX Player (free, Pro version is $5.49 with no ads) makes any list of the best video player apps for Android.
-Its balance between features and ease of use make it a standout choice for any Android user.
-The list of file formats is extensive, and with hardware acceleration built in, it can render video quickly so your video experience is uninterrupted.
+Its balance between features and ease of use makes it a standout choice for any Android user.
+The list of file formats is extensive, and with hardware acceleration built in, it can render video quickly, so that your video experience is uninterrupted.

 If the file format won’t play for any reason, look for a codec app on the Play Store that can help out.
 Of course, it’s hard to talk about MX Player without mentioning its gestures, as nearly every function of the app can be controlled through pinching, swiping and zooming.
 Last but not least is the child lock feature to ensure your kid can’t back out of a video and start making accidental calls to your boss.

-A well-established name in the Android hardware space, Archos (free or $4.99 paid for no ads) is a popular default video player alternative for good reason.
-While it hasn’t been updated in some time, the app still works as well as it ever has with simple controls and an interface that still feels very modern.
-The list of available formats is as deep as you would hope for, and if you want subtitles, you can download those from the Internet.
+A well-established name in the video space, Archos (free or $4.99 paid for no ads) is a popular default video player alternative for good reason.
+While it hasn’t been updated in quite some time, the app works well with simple controls and a still-modern interface.
+The list of available formats is as deep as you would hope for, and if you want subtitles, you can download them directly from the Internet.

 Want to play a video from a computer, NAS, home server or even USB storage?
 You can with Archos.
-Android TV users in particular will enjoy a “leanback” interface which is designed specifically for the TV experience, all while hardware acceleration ensures that the video is playing back without any skips or bumps.
-Should you ever want to see a movie or TV description of the video you are watching, Archos can go online and retrieve that information from IMDB and other online sources.
+Android TV users, in particular, will enjoy a “leanback” interface designed specifically for the TV experience, all while hardware acceleration ensures that the video is playing back without any skips or bumps.
+Archos can even go online and retrieve show and movie descriptions from IMDB and other online sources.

-No list of best video player apps would be complete without a mention of VLC for Android.
-VLC is one of the most established names in the video player space for both desktop and mobile devices alike.
-Capable of playing nearly any video or audio file as well as streaming from a network, VLC is undoubtedly one of the most complete video player experiences.
-VLC also adds a great widget that can be placed on your homescreen, which can control audio, headsets, cover art and your complete audio library.
+No list of the best video player apps would be complete without a mention of VLC for Android.
+One of the most established names in the video player space, VLC is capable of playing nearly any video or audio file.
+On top of its already wide feature set, you can also stream directly over a network which makes VLC one of the most complete video player experiences.
+VLC also adds a great home screen that controls audio, headsets, cover art and your complete audio library.

 If you are someone who needs obscure file formats, VLC should likely be your first download.
 With a clean design that has stood the test of time, VLC is free to download with in-app purchases up to $11.99 for various “pro” items.
 One final push for VLC is that unlike some of the other apps on this list, VLC has all of its available codecs built in, so there are no additional downloads required.

 iPhone users will likely be familiar with the PlayerXtreme name, and it is available for Android, too.
-Supporting over 40 codecs, there’s not much it cannot handle.
-That bodes well for anyone who wants to just upload and play without the need to convert any files to a different format.
-Other nice-to-haves are present as well with subtitles/closed captioning, 4K playback for any devices that support clarity and streaming from a PC or NAS.
+Supporting over 40 codecs, you would be hard pressed to find a video format it cannot handle.
+That bodes well for anyone who wants to just upload and play without the need to convert files.
+Other nice-to-haves are present as well with subtitles/closed captioning and 4K playback for any devices that support clarity and streaming from a PC or NAS.

 Best of all, there is no storage limit, and you can add as many videos as you want, as long as you do not fill up the memory on your device.
 Should you want to watch something in a different language, there is support for that as well.
 PlayerXtreme also has a bunch of different aspect ratios built in to best fit your phone screen.
 The app is free to download and can be used on almost any Android device.

-An ad-supported player that is free to download (Pro option is available), BSPlayer is another standout video player for Android that is full of features.
+An ad-supported player that is free to download (Pro option is available), BSPlayer is full of features.
 Everything from hardware-accelerated playback to support for a large number of video codecs is available immediately upon download.
 Other niceties like subtitle support, playback for compressed file formats and even a pop-up window are just a few of the functions you can expect with this app.

-Want to make sure your children can’t leave the app when they are watching an episode of their favorite TV show?
-A child lock ensures they stay in the app every time.
-If you ever need additional support for plugins, there are downloads available to help fill any codec gap.
+A child lock ensures your children can’t exit the app when they are watching an episode of their favorite TV show.
+Should you ever need additional support for plugins, there are downloads available to help fill any codec gap.
 Add in more than 10 million downloads on the Play Store and recently updated software, and it’s easy to see why BSPlayer has been a favorite video player for years.